-What is fever coat?
+What is a fever coat?

-What causes fever coat in cats?
+What causes fever coats in cats?

 Another Ragdoll breeder in the same Messybeast article writes that her black and white kitten had a slight fever coat as a neonate, which increased after his second vaccination.
-There is no follow-up to see if his coat returned to normal.
+There was no follow-up to see if his coat returned to normal.

 Does fever coat occur in other animals?

-Other causes of coat colour changes
+Other causes of coat color changes

 Vitiligo is almost the reverse of a fever coat.
 The cat starts out black, and patches of white fur gradually develop, increasing over time, giving the cat a mottled appearance.
-The condition occurs when melanocytes (pigment-producing) cells are destroyed by the immune system or die.
+The condition occurs when melanocyte (pigment-producing) cells are destroyed by the immune system or die.